 Skip to content

-The flavor of sencha and green tea changes greatly depending on the water temperature and brewing time.
+The flavor of sencha and green tea is strongly influenced by water temperature and brewing time.

 Measuring the Tea Leaves

-For example, at WAKA, we recommend 5 grams per serving, or simply multiply the amount by the number of people when brewing for several guests.
+As a reference, we at WAKA recommend 5 grams per person, or simply multiplying the amount by the number of people when brewing for a group.

 Boil the Water and Let It Cool

-Pour freshly boiled water into teacups to measure the right amount and let it cool to about 70–80°C (158–176°F) before brewing.
+Bring fresh water to a full boil, then pour it into teacups to measure the proper amount and let it cool to approximately 70–80°C (158–176°F) before brewing.

-Avoid pouring boiling water directly over the tea leaves, as it can make the tea taste too bitter or astringent.
+Avoid pouring boiling water directly over the tea leaves, as excessive heat can cause bitterness and astringency to overpower the flavor.

 Add the Tea Leaves to the Teapot

-For example, traditional Uji tea masters often use about two teaspoons (around 6 grams) of tea leaves per serving.
+As a reference, some long-established Uji tea masters traditionally use about two teaspoons (approximately six grams) of tea leaves per serving.

 Pour and Steep

-Pour the cooled water into the teapot, cover it with the lid, and let the tea steep for about 60–90 seconds.
+Pour the cooled water into the teapot, replace the lid, and allow the tea to steep.

 Pour Evenly and Serve

-Pour the tea little by little into each cup in turn to keep the strength of flavor consistent.
+Pour the tea little by little into each cup in turn to prevent uneven strength and ensure a balanced flavor.

-By paying attention to the order of pouring and the serving temperature, you can preserve the aroma and enjoy the rich umami down to the very last drop.
+By paying attention to both the order of pouring and the drinking temperature, the aroma is preserved and the tea’s rich umami can be enjoyed right down to the last drop.

 Second and Third Infusions

-For the second and third infusions, use slightly hotter water than the first brew, and shorten the steeping time to about 10–20 seconds.
+For the second and third infusions, use slightly hotter water than for the first brew and shorten the steeping time to about 10–20 seconds.

-Adjust the temperature and time to avoid over-extracting the leaves and to bring out a well-balanced flavor in each infusion.
+By adjusting the temperature and timing, you can avoid over-extracting the leaves and bring out a well-balanced flavor in each successive infusion.

 Gyokuro